BA-FS-25-ciel-128/frontend/README.md

 **Start the application locally**

-- clone this repository
+- Clone this repository
-- clone the backend repository
+- Clone the backend repository and follow the instructions there
-- run `npm install`
+- Run `npm install` in the project folder
-- run `npm run dev`
+- Run `npm run dev` in the project folder

+**Start the application with Docker**

+- Clone this repository
+- Clone the backend repository and follow the instructions there
+- Run `docker compose up` in the project folder